We might receive compensation from certain providers listed below. Find Out More

 [PART 2] Alexa, Buttons, Schedules, Telegram, SMS, VOIP Call Automation For Ezviz C1C, C3WN, C6CN via IFTTT

-This one’s my favorite, it turns off the motion detection and makes camera go to sleep mode by a single button press on the widget on the phone!
+This one’s my favorite, it turns off the motion detection and puts the camera go to sleep mode by a single button press on the widget on the phone!
 Double widget command.
 Now to set up – select the camera and select “enable” on the first item.
-Right away here – select the device and “turn off” this time.
+Right away, here – select the device and “turn off” this time.
 Save and enable.
 There you go!
-If you have an iPhone – on the home screen, swipe left for widgets, click the “change” button at the bottom and add IFT widget, and so such button will appear.
+If you have an iPhone, on the home screen, swipe left for widgets, click the “change” button at the bottom, and add the IFT widget, and such button will appear.

 Let’s turn it on now, and you see, motion detection is turned off – exactly what the algorithm was.
-For me – the most convenient and best one due to the fact that it is me, who controls the process, but we have made the process itself a several times faster, without having to go far.
+For me, the most convenient and best one is due to the fact that it is I who controls the process, but we have made the process itself several times faster, without having to go far.
 Simple and convenient, I love that.

 Pre-set Task Schedules

 Continuing – date and time, simple pre-set schedules.
-Accordingly, the algorithms and actions planned on some specific time, and inside we have got 2 simple commands.
+Accordingly, the algorithms and actions are planned for a specific time, and inside we have got 2 simple commands.
 Turn on the camera’s sleep mode at night and turn it off in the morning.

-We go into settings, here you can see that the schedule implies every day, and we set the hour and minutes for the command to operate each day.
-We select a device, enable sleep disable, save and enable.
+We go into settings, where you can see that the schedule is set for every day, and we set the hour and minutes for the command to operate each day.
+We select a device, enable sleep disable, save, and enable.
 Well, then – a similar program, but only the reverse action – turning off sleep mode in the morning according to a pre-set schedule.
-It’s configured identically, except that here you indicate the morning time when camera should be turned on.
+It’s configured identically, except that here you indicate the morning time when the camera should be turned on.
 Moving on.

 Android SMS

 Here, I think, it’s clear what’s happening – the command sends you a message over the network with the text you specified before when an Ezviz camera detects movement.
 But you can only do this on an Android smartphone, since Android is a relatively open system, while Apple’s software is completely closed.
 And since I have an iPhone – unfortunately, I cannot demonstrate it and test in front of you.
 But it was worth mentioning.
-That is: you install IFTT app on an Android phone, select your camera, the type of detection – be sure to select only a “Motion Detection Alarm”, that’s namely what you need, type in your phone number, create a message, save and turn it on.
-If you have enough excerpt to configure this on your smartphone – I’m looking forward to see your results in the comments under the article or the video.
+That is: you install the IFTT app on an Android phone, select your camera, the type of detection – be sure to select only a “Motion Detection Alarm”, that’s what you need, type in your phone number, create a message, save, and turn it on.
+If you have enough excerpt to configure this on your smartphone, I’m looking forward to seeing your results in the comments under the article or the video.

 Telegram Notifications

-Let me trigger the camera, and now – I’m instantly getting a message in the telegram, though the exact time is not specified.
+Let me trigger the camera, and now, I’m instantly getting a message on Telegram, though the exact time is not specified.

 Amazon’s Alexa

-Google Assistant, about which I told you before, not working for me.
+Google Assistant, about which I told you before, is not working for me.
 And thus we go to Alexa from Amazon.
-The essence of the command – in a voice I tell Alex: “Alexa, put Ezviz into night mode”, and the command is executed.
-Let’s go into the settings, and here’s what you need to do: find this command by name in IFT, select your camera in the device list, set the status to on, save and enable – that’s it.
+The essence of the command – in a voice, I tell Alex: “Alexa, put Ezviz into night mode”, and the command is executed.
+Let’s go into the settings, and here’s what you need to do: find this command by name in IFT, select your camera in the device list, set the status to on, save, and enable – that’s it.

-The last one for today is the IP-call over the network to your phone via IFT app.
-The call itself goes through the VOIP service, triggered by motion detection event on the Ezviz camera.
+The last one for today is the IP call over the network to your phone via the IFT app.
+The call itself goes through the VOIP service, triggered by a motion detection event on the Ezviz camera.
 Click “Connect”, there’s no mistake.
 What to do in the settings is to select and bind the camera, and select the type of notifications, where we choose a Motion Detection Alarm item, turning it on and ready to go.

 VOIP-call, call my phone when the camera detects movement.
 But I haven’t yet felt any stability in the work of this command – it rings once out of three events, which is completely unacceptable for the security function.
 Nevertheless, someone will like it, but I mark this command as “useless”.